sdcrokon90/Brawl-Stars-QR-Codes-Unlock-Rewards-and-Enhance-Your-Gameplay/README.md

 Brawl Stars QR Codes are scannable barcodes that contain game-related data.
 Supercell and other verified sources distribute these codes, allowing players to:

-Unlock free in-game rewards such as gems, skins, and power points.
+Unlock free in-game rewards such as gems, skins, and power points. adsfdsfasdfsadfsdafsd

 Gain access to exclusive events and tournaments.